Montgomery County Slip & Fall Accident Attorneys

 • Reduced quality of life

 While punitive damages are less common in slip-and-fall cases, you may receive them if you prove that the at-fault party acted with malice and recklessness.
 These damages are less of a reward for the plaintiff and more punishment for the defendant.
-While you cannot request punitive damages, you can present evidence that may allow you to receive them.
+In rare instances, you can request punitive damages but must present evidence of outrageous conduct in order to receive them.

 Additionally, it is important to note that Pennsylvania is a modified comparative negligence state, meaning a percentage of fault is assigned to each party involved.
 The defendant may be assigned 100% of the fault and be responsible for all damages.
 But, if you share a percentage of the fault, that percentage will be deducted from your compensation.
 For example, if you are found to be 30% at fault, your damages will be reduced by 30%.
 Furthermore, if you are over 50% at fault, you cannot recover any damages.